✨ Gatsby-Inspired & Flower Cake Duo

 Method:

-- Preheat oven to 160°C. Grease and line a 20cm round tin.
+- Preheat oven to 160°C / 320°F. Grease and line a 20cm / 8-inch round tin with baking paper.

-- Place all ingredients in the bowl of a mixer.
+- Combine all ingredients in a large mixing bowl.

-- Beat 2–3 minutes until well combined.
+- Beat for 2–3 minutes until smooth and well combined.

 🧁 Vanilla Buttercream